Kaisersesch: Transport

-Kaisersesch is located on Cross Eifel Railway and end of line RB38 coming from Andernach via Mayen.
+Kaisersesch is located on Cross Eifel Railway and end of line RB38, a line of Lahn-Eifel-Bahn of Deutsche Bahn AG, coming from Andernach via Mayen.

 Many years Kaisersesch also was the end of the touristik special train service from Gerolstein via Daun and Ulmen to Kaiersesch.

+There also is a park and ride parking lot for public transport users at Kaisersesch station.

+Kaisersesch is located in the zone number 726 of Verkehrsverbund Rhein-Mosel (VRM).